-At RMO, my dad and I have been shooting competitively for the last 20 years, and hunted all of our lives.
+At RMO, my dad and I have been shooting competitively for over 20 years, and hunted all of our lives.
 We understand what a shooter needs in his or her eyewear.
-Also, there are many options when it comes to lens colors that enhance different shooting conditions.
+There are also many options when it comes to lens colors that enhance different shooting conditions.
 We can help you pick the right colors, and can customize your prescription or non-prescription eyewear to fit your needs for shooting and hunting.

 How to Choose the Right Lenses

 Polycarbonate lenses with 100% UV protection and a scratch-resistant hard coat are the lenses of choice for shooting glasses.
 This lens material is impact-resistant to provide you with maximum protection.
 Recently, new materials have been developed that are also very impact-resistant, and we can help you select the right material for you.

 Prescription lenses can be made to order in whatever color and material is most appropriate.